Corporate landlords used aggressive tactics to push out more tenants than was known

 "As countless Americans acted admirably to support their communities during the coronavirus crisis, the four landlord companies...evicted aggressively to pad their profits," said House Majority Whip James Clyburn (D-S.C.) in a statement.

 He chairs the Select Subcommittee on the Coronavirus Crisis, which began its investigation after reports that the companies had high eviction filing rates despite a federal eviction moratorium, and often refused to accept emergency rental aid.
-The report looks at the actions of Pretium Partners, Invitation Homes, Ventron Management and The Siegel Group during the first 16 months of the pandemic.
-The companies own properties across 28 states.
+The companies own properties across 28 states, and the report looked at their actions during the first 16 months of the pandemic.

-In a statement, Pretium said, "We have always complied with the CDC moratorium," and that the company voluntarily extended that moratorium beyond its expiration in some cases.
+In a statement, Pretium Partners said, "We have always complied with the CDC moratorium," and that the company voluntarily extended that moratorium beyond its expiration in some cases.
 Invitation Homes noted that "we have provided help to more than 33,000 residents who were in need of extra time or financial assistance," and helped 10,000 more obtain rental aid.
-The other two companies did not immediately reply to queries.
+The Siegel Group said it "has at all times been committed to abiding by the letter and the spirit of the law applicable to our operations."
+Ventron Management did not reply to a request for comment.

 A list of strategies to "bluff" people out of their apartments